No, it’s not the latest fad in the world of chip dips.

 That’s why ZENTX loves people who, first, know that they don’t know it all and, second, know that other people have lots to offer.
 We refer to this category of humans as “humble.”
 As our VP Mark says, “Humility is on top of the list for building a cohesive team.”
 People with this quality share work and accept help from others.
 They also willingly share credit for work done well and accept the responsibility for work done poorly.

-Like any truly good pie, the humble pie is at its best when it’s being shared, not hogged by one enthusiastic eater.
+Like any truly good pie, the humble pie is at its best when people share it, not when one enthusiastic eater hogs it.
 In fact, I guess you couldn’t even call it a humble pie if it was being hogged, could you?
 But, unlike other pies, sometimes it actually tastes best when you don’t get any.
 That’s why people who know what humble pie is all about are fine with foregoing the credit that they rightfully deserve.
 It’s not because they like throwing pity parties but because they know that the universe doesn’t revolve around them.

 The Quintessence of Humility